ltadiko/ApplicationHealth/README.md

 ## Application does below steps to store the health information in PostgreSQL

-1) Main application starts scheduler to check websites health and publish frequently
+1) Main service starts scheduler to check websites health and publish frequently
-2) Main application starts Kafka Consumer to consumer and store the messages
+2) Main service starts Kafka Consumer to consumer and store the messages

-NOTE : Producer and consumer can be run as separate service by making some configuration changes.
+Producer and consumer can be run as separate service by making some configuration changes.

 ### Prerequisites to run the application

 Configure timer, kafka , postgresql and other properties Two Tables are created as mentioned in schema.sql.

-### Configurations
+### NOTE :

-Configurations can be changed in application.properties.
-Handling secrets in the file is not in scope of this app. this should be handle in CICD strategy.
+Handling secrets from secret vault / location/ encryption in the application.properties is not in scope of this app.

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Install Java19 & Maven3.8.6
 2. Clone the repo